Eizenkhorn/Interview_GPT_bot/README.md

-Chat bot with GPT for interview for Java programmer, writen on Spring
+Chat bot with GPT for interview for Java programmer, written on Spring